dojojon/SpookyHouse/readme.md

 ### Step 2 - Game title

-Step 1 set up the pygame library and cleared the screen to black.
+Step 1 set up the pygame library and cleared the screen to black in the game loop.
 Not very exciting, but needed to be done.

 In this step we are going add a title to our game using a font.
 Font are definitions of how text is displayed on computers.
 If you have used a word processor you will have likely seen all the different fonts that are installed on your computer.